 On March 12, 2004, the Company completed the acquisition of MSL, a full-service global electronics manufacturing and supply chain services company, headquartered in the United States.
 This acquisition provided Celestica with an expanded customer base and service offering.
 This acquisition also supported Celestica's strategy of adding new customers in more diversified end markets including industrial, aerospace and defense, automotive, retail systems, communications and network storage, and peripherals.
-The purchase price for MSL of \$321.2 million was financed with the issuance of 14.1 million subordinate voting shares, the issuance of options to purchase 2.1 million subordinate voting shares, the issuance of warrants to purchase 1.1 million subordinate voting shares, and \$51.6 million in cash.
+The purchase price for MSL of \$321.2 million was financed with the issuance of 14.1 million subordinate voting shares, the issuance of options to purchase 2.1 million subordinate voting shares, and \$51.6 million in cash.